perone/Pyevolve/docs/source/index.rst

 Join with us in `Pyevolve mail-list <http://groups.google.com/group/pyevolve>`_.

-Development information and bug reports are in the `Trac <http://sourceforge.net/apps/trac/pyevolve>`_, and please, feel free to create new tickets with critics or suggestions.
+Development information and bug reports are in the `Trac <http://sourceforge.net/apps/trac/pyevolve>`_, and please, feel free to create new tickets with criticisms or suggestions.

 Visit the project `blog site <http://pyevolve.sourceforge.net/wordpress>`_ and leave your comment.